Skip to main content

 Arroz Chaufa

-Peruvian-Chinese fried rice with eggs, scallions, soy sauce, and various meats.
-Chifa cuisine staple found throughout Peru.
+Peruvian-Chinese fried rice tossed with eggs, scallions, soy sauce, and whatever meat is going.
+A chifa staple you'll see on menus all over Peru.

 Allergens: